 The next question addressed was on the arsenite concentration dependence.
-For this purpose, the cells were treated for 10 minutes with increasing concentrations of arsenite associated with either ATP or Cf. The results obtained in these experiments are shown in Fig. 1C and indicate that ROS formation is not further increased at arsenite concentrations greater than 2.5 μ M, which was somewhat expected based on the above results.
-These results indeed demonstrated identical ROS emission after very short- or long-term incubation with arsenite, which presumably should be associated with significantly different cellular accumulation of the metalloid.
-Much less expected was the outcome of experiments using arsenite concentrations in the submicromolar range.
-We found that the same maximal response detected with 2.5 μM arsenite was obtained using a 5-fold lower concentration of the metalloid and that 100 nM arsenite was sufficient to induce a statistically significant effect.
+For this purpose, the cells were treated for 10 min with increasing concentrations of arsenite associated with either ATP or Cf. The results obtained in these experiments are shown in Fig. 1C, and indicate that ROS formation is not further increased at arsenite concentrations greater than 2.5 μ M which, on the bases of the above results, was somewhat expected.
+These results indeed demonstrated identical ROS emission after very short or long term incubation with arsenite, which presumably should be associated with significantly different cellular accumulation of the metalloid.
+Much less expected was instead the outcome of experiments using arsenite concentrations in the sub-micromolar range.
+We found that the same maximal response detected with 2.5 μ M arsenite was obtained using a 5 fold lower concentration of the metalloid and that 100 nM arsenite was sufficient to induce a statistically significant effect.

-To correctly interpret the significance of the above findings, it is important to keep in mind that the fluorescence probe employed in the ROS experiments, DHR, allows the detection of H_2O_2 and various types of ROS, including the O_2^{-} and the hydroxyl radical (Gomes et al., 2005).
-DHR also detects reactive N species as peroxynitrite, which cannot be produced in the specific cell line employed (Guidarelli et al., 2016a).
-Our previous studies (Guidarelli et al., 2015, 2016a, 2017), as summarized in the Introduction section, demonstrated that the slow ROS response induced by arsenite is uniquely indicative of $mitoO_2^{-}$ formation, which then dismutates to diffusible H2O2, causing the oxidation of DHR in the cytosolic compartment.
-It is instead to be determined whether the IP3R or RyR agonists promote an enhanced DHR fluorescence response by potentiating the same mechanisms or by recruiting different mechanisms, such as NADPH oxidase.
+In order to correctly interpret the significance of the above findings, it is important to keep in mind that the fluorescence probe employed in the ROS experiments, DHR, allows the detection of H2O2 and various types of ROS, including the O2 and the hydroxyl radical (Gomes et al., 2005).
+DHR also detects reactive nitrogen species, as peroxynitrite, which however cannot be produced in the specific cell line employed (Guidarelli et al., 2016a).
+Our previous studies (Guidarelli et al., 2015; Guidarelli et al., 2016a; Guidarelli et al., 2017), as summarised in the Introduction section, demonstrated that the slow ROS response induced by arsenite is uniquely indicative of mitoO2 formation, which then dismutates to diffusible H2O2 causing the oxidation of DHR in the cytosolic compartment.
+It is instead to be determined whether the IP3R or RyR agonists promote an enhanced DHR fluorescence response by potentiating the same, or by recruiting different, mechanisms such as NADPH oxidase.

-We therefore conclude that a very short exposure to very low concentrations of arsenite promotes maximal ROS formation in the presence of ATP or Cf. The notion that these enhancing responses do not simply appear maximal because of a limitation of the assay was established by showing that increasing concentrations of H_2O_2 promote a linear fluorescence response up to values two to three times greater than those obtained in the above experiments (data not shown).
-The Enhancing Effects of the RyR or IP3R Agonists on ROS Formation are Linked to the Enforced Mitochondrial Ca2+ Accumulation.
-We performed experiments to determine the mechanism of ROS formation induced by arsenite in cells supplemented with ATP or Cf. In recent studies, we investigated the effects of these agonists on RP cell Ca2+ homeostasis (Guidarelli et al., 2018, 2019a) and therefore decided to recapitulate some of these findings to finally determine whether these responses are affected by arsenite.
-In other words, we tested the effect of the short-term coexposure paradigms on Ca2+ homeostasis.
+We therefore conclude that a very short exposure to very low concentrations of arsenite promotes maximal ROS formation in the presence of ATP or Cf. The notion that these enhancing responses do not simply appear maximal because of a limitation of the assay, was established by showing that increasing concentrations of H2O2 promote a linear fluorescence response up to values two-three times greater than those obtained in the above experiments (not shown).

+The enhancing effects of the RyR- or IP3R-agonists on ROS formation are linked to the enforced mitochondrial Ca2+ accumulation

+We performed experiments to determine the mechanism of ROS formation induced by arsenite in cells supplemented with ATP, or Cf. In recent studies we investigated the effects of these agonists on RP-cell Ca2+ homeostasis (Guidarelli et al., 2018; Guidarelli et al., 2019a) and therefore decided to recapitulate some of these findings, to finally determine whether these responses are affected by arsenite.
+In other words, we tested the effect of the short-term co-exposure paradigms on Ca2+ homeostasis.

-We found that arsenite alone fails to promote detectable effects in the $[Ca^{2+}]c$ (Supplemental Fig. 1A) and $[Ca^{2+}]m$ (Supplemental Fig. 1B), as expected.
-Cf instead promoted a weak increase in the $[Ca^{2+}]c$ (Supplemental Fig. 1A), which was associated with a robust increase in $[Ca^{2+}]m$ (Supplemental Fig. 1B).
-These responses were not affected by arsenite and, under these conditions, were insensitive to the IP3R antagonist 2-APB (Maruyama et al., 1997) and prevented by Ry, an RyR antagonist (Meissner, 2017).
-Furthermore, the MCU inhibitor Ru360 (Zazueta et al., 1999) selectively abolished the increase in the $[Ca^{2+}]m$, with hardly any effect detected on the $[Ca^{2+}]c$.
+We found that arsenite alone fails to promote detectable effects in the cytosolic Ca2+ concentration ([Ca2+]c) (Supplemental Figure 1A) and mitochondrial Ca2+ concentration ([Ca2+]m) (Supplemental Figure 1B), as expected.
+Cf instead promoted a weak increase in the [Ca2+]c (Supplemental Figure 1A) associated with a robust increase in [Ca2+]m (Supplemental Figure 1B).
+These responses were not affected by arsenite and, under these conditions, were insensitive to the IP3R antagonist 2-APB (Maruyama et al., 1997) and prevented by Ry, a RyR antagonist (Meissner, 2017).
+Furthermore, the mitochondrial calcium uniport (MCU) inhibitor Ru360 (Zazueta et al., 1999) selectively abolished the increase in the [Ca2+]m, with hardly any effect detected on the [Ca2+]c.